Brad Arthur

-Brad Arthur (born 21 May 1974) is a professional rugby league coach who is the head coach of the Parramatta Eels in the National Rugby League (NRL).
+Bradley Arthur (born 21 May 1974) is a professional rugby league coach who is the head coach of the Leeds Rhinos in the Super League.

 He was the caretaker coach at the Eels for the final six games of the 2012 NRL season.

 Background

 Arthur was born in Sydney, New South Wales, Australia.

-His son Jakob Arthur plays for the Eels in the National Rugby League.
+His two sons Jakob Arthur and Matthew Arthur play for the Newcastle Knights in the National Rugby League.

 Playing career

-Arthur was a Parramatta Eels junior and played SG Ball and Under-21s for the club.
+Arthur was a Parramatta Eels junior and played in the S. G. Ball Cup and Under-21s for the club.
 He then moved to the Penrith Panthers where Royce Simmons advised him he would never make first grade.